mrubash1/DeepDream_Streaming_Video/README.md

 # Live Dream
 Augmented reality stream video processing utilizing Google's TensorFlow + DeepDream
-<sub>*Note*: This code is being actively developed.
-We apologize for any bugs, and thanks for reporting any issues!<sub>
+ _NOTE: This code is being actively developed.
+We apologize for any bugs, and thanks for reporting any issues!_

 ### Setup
 Clone this repo to your local machine, and add the RNN-Tutorial directory as a system variable to your `~/.profile`.
 Instructions given for bash shell: